aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/number-settings/_index.md

 </html>
 ```

 ### **How to Use Custom Number Formats**

 To define your own customized format string for setting the display format, use the [**Style**](https://reference.aspose.com/cells/javascript-cpp/style) object's [**custom**](https://reference.aspose.com/cells/javascript-cpp/style/#custom-string-) property.
-This approach is not as fast as using pre-set formats but it is more flexible.
+This approach is not as fast as using pre‑set formats, but it is more flexible.

 ```html
 <!DOCTYPE html>